quipucords/quipucords-ui/CONTRIBUTING.md

 Quipucords-UI makes use of
 - GitHub's fork and pull workflow.
 - A linear commit process and rebasing.

-GitHub merge commits, and squashing are discouraged in favor of smaller independent commits
+> Instead of relying on GitHub merge commits and squashing, we recommend breaking down changes into smaller, independent commits.

 > Working directly on the main repository is discouraged.